ArneBachmann/sos/README.md

 - SOS doesn't store branching point information (or references); each branch stands alone and has no relation whatsoever to other branches or certain revisions thereof, except incidentally its initial file contents
 - File tracking patterns are stored per branch, but **not** versioned with commits.
 This means that the "what to track" metadata is not part of the changesets.
 This is a simplification stemming from the main idea that revisions form a linear order of safepoints, and users rarely go back to older revisions
 - `sos update` will **not warn** if local changes are present.
 This is a noteworthy exception to the failsafe approach taken for most other commands
+- Detection of text types workes solely on file extension and user-defined patterns.
+In case decoding a text file fails, an error is shown

 ## Recipes ##